BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

 ***If you want to automate the generation of the ChangeLog, you need to write your commits in a standard format***

-I hve a feature identified in the Far Future Milestone for automation in this area, so I'll start using commits in the style specified by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+I have a feature identified in the Far Future Milestone for automation in this area, so I'll start using commits in the style specified by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 According to that document, commits I've already made will just be ignored by the automated tooling, and the ChangeLog can be manually edited as I have done for the initial ChangeLog I create below.

 1. Create the file `ChangeLog.md` in the root of the repo.
 1. Edit the file, and add content appropriate for the site's "Birthday", and Release V1.01.1
 1. Commit and push to the GitHub repo.
-1. Validate your ChangeLog file now displays on the GitHub repo's landing page.
+1. Validate the `ChangeLog.md` file is listed on the GitHub repo's `<>Code` landing page.

 ## Add Commit Message Template